slacker2/departure-times/README.md

   ```

   The "query" object represents the query made to generate these results (i.e. the parameters).
-The "predictions" array as a list of all of the stops that were within the specified radius, the departure time predictions for that stop, and some other relevant information.
+The "stops" array as a list of all of the stops that were within the specified radius, the departure time predictions for that stop, and some other relevant information.
 If there is not a stop within the radius of the location specified by the longitude and latitude, the API will return an empty JSON body.
 Invalid parameters will result in a status code 400 (Bad Request).

 2. > /predictions/geolocate
   * When making a GET request this endpoint, the requests IP will be geolocated, and those coordinates will be used to predicted departure times for stops near that location.
 The format will be identical to the format for the /predictions/query endpoint.